klimromanyuk/tg-tts-sum-bot/README.md

 > pip install python-telegram-bot aiohttp edge-tts soundfile numpy python-dotenv
 > pip install transformers accelerate safetensors librosa onnxruntime sox
 > ```
+> If pip asks for newer versions of the libraries, agree.
+This will not affect venv ComfyUI

 ### 4. Install Ollama